 Adviser: Lindsay Blumer, Director of Career and Professional Development.

 Ripon Speakers Bureau

 Ripon Speakers Bureau is a co-curricular program within the Department of Communication.
 Students are trained to serve as advocates for non-profits and to speak about their own passions before actual community audiences.
 Speakers Bureau students regularly speak to audiences of middle and high school students, including at-risk students from the local community and North Chicago, IL; as well as inmate groups.
 Each student within Bureau develops their own speaking portfolio, addressing community audiences appropriate to their areas of expertise and passions for advocacy.
-Bureau is currently expanding to include “virtual” speaking engagements to community and high school audiences around the nation, and soon (we hope), the globe.
+Bureau is currently expanding to include “virtual” speaking engagements to community and high school audiences around the nation, and the globe.
 Speakers Bureau is credit-bearing as CMM315: Speech Practicum.
-Membership is restricted to students who successfully complete CMM115: Public Speaking and CMM215: Advanced Public Speaking, and receive consent of instructor.
+Membership is restricted to students who successfully complete Catalyst 120 and CMM215: Public Speaking, and receive consent of instructor.